jni/my-documents/blog/context.md

 http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002375)
 in PLoS Comp.
 Biol. of various methods for determining gene context for gene lists.
-(They refer to it as "pathway analysis", but that is a very overloaded term, which I prefer to reserve for methods that use gene networks information of various types.)
+(They refer to it as "pathway analysis", but that is a very overloaded term, which I prefer to reserve for methods that use gene network information of various types.)
 I'm not a huge fan of the review in general, because it fails to prescribe any one method.
 Instead, the authors content themselves with a simple enumeration of some of the more popular methods/tools, attaching a